BenW2140/Tutoring.Solution/README.md

 2. Clone this repository onto your computer: https://github.com/...

-3. In your preferred terminal window, navigate into PROJECTNAME.SOLUTIONS/PROJECTNAME using cd (i.e. cd desktop/PROJECTNAME.SOLUTIONS/PROJECTNAME) and open the project with your preferred code editor.
+3. In your preferred terminal window, navigate into Tutoring.Solution/Tutoring using cd (i.e. cd desktop/Tutoring.Solution/Tutoring) and open the project with your preferred code editor.
 4. Run the following terminal command: $ dotnet restore

 5. To initiate this terminal program, run the command: $ dotnet run

-6. To run the test suite included with this project, within the terminal navigate into PROJECTNAME.TESTS and run the following commands:
+6. To run the test suite included with this project, within the terminal navigate into Tutoring.Tests and run the following commands:
   * $ dotnet restore
   * $ dotnet test